christine-lepird/christine-lepird.github.io/personal.md

 permalink: /personal/
 ---

 In addition to my research interests, I enjoy swimming, biking and reading.
 I have an amazing husband, [Jack](https://www.linkedin.com/in/jlepird/), who works for Argo AI building the artificial intelligence behind self-driving cars.
-Together, we have two tabby cats, a puppy, and a 100-year-old house where we spend our weekends doing countless projects.
+Together, we have a daughter, two tabby cats, a puppy, and a 100-year-old house where we spend our weekends doing countless projects.

 ### STEM Demos